Disclaimer: This content is for informational purposes only. Please consult a licensed cosmetologist before undergoing major chemical hair processes.

 Golden Beauty

-Gray strands are inevitable; instead of dying them repeatedly, it is better to flaunt them gracefully.
-The light golden blonde streaks begin just behind the roots and concentrate while reaching the tips creating a flawless grey to golden ombre look.
+Gray strands are inevitable; instead of dyeing them repeatedly, it is better to flaunt them gracefully.
+The light golden blonde streaks begin just behind the roots and gradually concentrate toward the tips, creating a flawless grey-to-golden ombre look.
 Give off vintage vibes with bangs and a flipped-out bob.

 Growing Out Gray Hair From Home

 Growing out gray hair without the time and price tag that comes with a salon job is absolutely possible.
-This way involves growing your gray in an inch or two and then cutting your hair into a short bob or pixie.
+This method involves growing your gray out an inch or two and then cutting your hair into a short bob or pixie.
 Not everyone wants to go gray and cut hair super short at the same time, however.

 You can cover gray roots as they grow with an at-home root touch-up.
 This way, you can blend in your roots for 5-6 weeks.
 A short haircut with regular trims will speed up the transition process.
 If you’re looking to try new hairstyles and thinking you’ve become too old, here are some classy gray hairstyle ideas for women over 60.